Bol (surname)

 Bol is a surname in the Low Countries and in South Sudan.

 Dutch surname

-"Bol" and "Bols" are Dutch surnames with a variety of origins.
-These can be patronymic (after Bolle/Bole short forms of the Germanic personal name Baldo), occupational (bol = bread roll, referring to a baker), and descriptive (someone with a bol hoofd =round/bald head).
-People with this surname include:
+Bol ([bɔl]) is a Dutch surname with a variety of origins.
+These can be patronymic (after Bolle/Bole short forms of the Germanic personal name Baldo), occupational (bol = bread roll, referring to a baker), and descriptive (someone with a bol hoofd = round/bald head).

-Bol
+People named Bol

+People with this surname Bol include: